joergkrause/nyaf/projects/@nyaf/store/README.md

 ## Preface

 This is an extension to the famous micro framework NYAF.
-You need to build your project on top of NYAF, then *nayf-store* makes your life easier, again.
+You need to build your project on top of NYAF, then *@nyaf/store* makes your life easier, again.

 # NYAF-STORE